Kong/docs.konghq.com/app/gateway-oss/2.4.x/configuration.md

 #### admin_ssl_cert

-The absolute path to the SSL certificate for `admin_listen` values with SSL enabled.
+Comma-separated list of the absolute path to the certificates for `admin_listen` values with TLS enabled.

+See docs for `ssl_cert` for detailed usage.

 Default: none